 In manufacturing, saffron extracts are used as fragrance in perfumes and as a dye for cloth.

 Possibly Effective for

-- Menstrual discomfort.
+- Menstrual cramps (dysmenorrhea).
 Some research shows the taking a specific product containing saffron, anise, and celery seed reduces pain during the menstrual cycle.

 - Premenstrual syndrome (PMS).
 Some research shows that taking a specific saffron extract improves symptoms of PMS after two menstrual cycles.

 Insufficient Evidence for

 - An eye disease that leads to vision loss in older adults (age-related macular degeneration or AMD).
 Early research shows that taking saffron for up to 6 months might lead to small improvements in vision for people with AMD.